What is the primary function of the muscular system? | Channels for Pearson+

 1

-Understand that the muscular system is composed of muscles and tendons that work together to produce movement.
+Understand that the muscular system is composed of muscles and tendons that work together to produce movement and maintain posture.

-Recognize that muscles contract and relax to facilitate movement of the body and its parts.
+Recognize that muscles contract and relax to create movement, which is essential for all voluntary and involuntary actions in the body.

-Acknowledge that the muscular system also plays a crucial role in maintaining posture by stabilizing joints and supporting the skeleton.
+Acknowledge that maintaining posture is a key function of the muscular system, as muscles continuously make small adjustments to keep the body upright and balanced.

-Consider that while the muscular system can contribute to regulating body temperature through shivering, its primary function is movement and posture maintenance.
+Differentiate the muscular system's primary functions from other systems: digestion is primarily the role of the digestive system, regulating body temperature involves the integumentary and circulatory systems, and transporting oxygen is the function of the circulatory system.

-Conclude that the primary function of the muscular system is to produce movement and maintain posture, distinguishing it from other systems that transport nutrients or protect organs.
+Conclude that the primary function of the muscular system is to produce movement and maintain posture, distinguishing it from the functions of other body systems.

 Watch next